Welcome to the 23rd

 maternal ancestral villages in the Pearl River Delta

-and Chaozhou regions of Guangdong Province" from the program
+and Chaozhou regions of Guangdong Province" from the

 homepage.

-the Chinese Cultural Centre in Vancouver does not
+Chinese Cultural Centre in Vancouver does not

 provide one.
 Fred mentioned he had made contacts